KosukeMinamoto/PickMan4j/README.md

 java -jar build/libs/pickman-1.0-SNAPSHOT-all.jar
 ```

-Also you can compile and run with maven:
+Also you can compile with maven:

 ```bash
 mvn clean package